jmesao/movieland/CODEREVIEW.md

 * About the rest of the slices in the `data` directory, it seems they are ok following the standard defined here https://redux-toolkit.js.org/tutorials/quick-start#create-a-redux-state-slice

+* We should transform the response when calling an API in the front-end because makes it simpler to extract the data we need and eliminates unnecessary complexity.
+  Also, it optimizes our application for performance given reduces the amount of data extracting only the ones that we need.

 ## App.js

 * It contains a lot of definitions, and I see is growing a lot and in the future could be hard to read and maintain.
 We should use the `ES Modules` pattern (every single file can be created as a module) and import them where needed.